 - Property destruction by any other means

 - Has engaged in non-confrontational economic order crime- e.g., breaking and entering

 - Has engaged in non-confrontational retail theft, e.g., shoplifting

 - Disregards parental curfews prior to age 13

 - Has run away from home at least twice

 - Has been truant before age 13

-CD can be diagnosed as early as 3 or 4 years old is found more often in boys than girls.
+Your child can receive a CD diagnosis as early as age 3.
+More boys are diagnoses than girls.
 There are a lot of different risk factors for your child to develop this disorder.
 See here what it says in the Therapedia:

 “The DSM-5 indicates that risk factors for Conduct Disorder are under controlled temperament, low verbal IQ, parental rejection and neglect, other forms of child maltreatment, including sexual abuse, and inconsistent parenting…Parental overindulgence has also been increasingly identified as a risk factor due to the development of a sense of entitlement, lack of concern for others, self absorption unrealistic expectations, and frustration when these expectations are not delivered (Fogarty, 2009).”

 So if you have a child with conduct disorder or who you believe may have conduct order what should you do ?
 First things first, caring for a child with CD can be extremely mentally taxing.